digital

 This will require transparency-enforcing tools and clients.
 We want to enable anyone to write their own, to create software diversity.
 This will require open standards and we aim to assist the wider archiving community at making fast progress on these issues.

-What kind of IA-enabled?
+What kind of present use?

 This can be leveraged by third-parties to build content addressable storage as well as, at the cost of generating and storing document embeddings, efficient retrieval with full-text search.